aws-samples/hpc-applications/apps/LAMMPS/dynamodb/README.md

 ## Disabling DynamoDB recording

-Three equivalent ways to skip the DynamoDB step entirely:

-1. Don't deploy this directory — the benchmark scripts will fall back to a no-op when the script isn't found at the expected path.
-2. Set `DYNAMODB_TABLE=` (empty) in the benchmark submit env.
+The default state in this repository is **disabled** — the call site is commented out in `x86/lammps-benchmark.sbatch` and `Arm/lammps-benchmark.sbatch`.
+To skip DynamoDB recording you don't need to do anything: just submit the benchmark scripts as shipped.

+To disable recording **after** you've enabled it, you have three equivalent options:

+1. Re-comment the `Optional: record the result to DynamoDB.` block at the bottom of the benchmark `.sbatch` file you submitted.
+2. Set `DYNAMODB_RECORDER=/path/that/does/not/exist` on the `sbatch` command line — the benchmark will log a one-line skip note and continue.
-3. Remove the `dynamodb:PutItem` permission from the compute role — the script will log a warning and exit successfully.
+3. Remove the `dynamodb:PutItem` permission from the compute role — the recorder will log a warning and exit successfully, the benchmark won't fail.